jimmieego/reading-notes/Design/Design-for-hackers-reverse-engineering-beauty.md

 ## Chapter 1: Why Design Matters

-The layers of design:
+The layers of design: purpose, medium and technology, and aesthetic decisions.

-- Purpose